vianneydubois/predim/README.md

 # UAV sizing tools

 ## Files

+### For sizing process
-- `predim.ipynb` : initial sizing, providing constraint diagrams for $W/S$ and $P/W$
+- `predim.ipynb` : initial sizing, provides constraint diagrams for $W/S$ and $P/W$
-- `input.py` : defines the key parameters of the aeroplane design, that can remain constant during the sizing process : wing planform geometry, mass...
+- `input.py` : defines the values of key parameters for the aeroplane design, that can remain constant during the sizing process : wing planform geometry, aerofoils, mass...
+- `sizing_functions.py` : sets all other Jupyter Notebooks into functions than can be used for sizing loops **(used for sizing)**
+- `sizing_main.ipynb` : calls the sizing functions, plots and displays the sizing process outputs

+### For test only
 - `tailplane.ipynb` : sizes the horizontal and vertical stabilisers according to the tailplane volume coefficients method
-- `aerodynamic_centre.ipynb` : computes the longitudinal location of the neutral point for a given wing-tailplane configuration. **MUST BE RENAMED TO `neutral_point.ipynb`**
+- `aerodynamic_centre.ipynb` : computes the longitudinal location of the neutral point for a given wing-tailplane configuration. **MUST BE RENAMED `neutral_point.ipynb`
 - `parasitic_drag.ipynb` : using Raymer's component buildup method, computes the parasitic drag coefficent $C_{D0}$
 - `flaps.ipynb` : provides an estimation of the spanwise length of flaps required to achieve the targat $C_{Lmax}$
-- `sizing_functions.py` : sets all other Jupyter Notebooks into functions than can be used for sizing loops
+- `ailerons.ipynb` : computes the aileron edge inboard spanwise station for a given manoeuvring criteria

 ## Variables naming and notation
 A variable containing the value of property `prop` of the component `comp` is written `comp_prop`.
 "Components" can be virtual, see `ref`or `np`.
 _Example :_ The wing surface area is represented by the variable `w_S`

-List of component prefixes :
+List (non exhaustive) of component prefixes :
 - `fus` : fuselage
 - `w` : wing
 - `ht` : horizontal tailplane